emmachirlomez/CTF/OverTheWire/Bandit/Level_1.md

 `password:` bandit0

 - *Solution*:
-   * Use command `ls` to view the files in the working directory and
+   * Use command `ls` to view the files in the working directory
    * The password can be found by using the command `cat readme`.

 - `Level 2:` boJ9jbbUNNfktd78OOpsqOltutMc3MY1